 What are microplastics?

 Microplastics are synthetic polymer fragments between 1 micrometer and 5 millimeters in size — roughly the width of a bacterium up to the size of a grain of rice.
-They come from two sources: the gradual breakdown of larger plastics (packaging, textiles, tires, paint) and microbeadsTiny plastic spheres once added to cosmetics, exfoliating scrubs, and industrial cleaning products — banned in UK rinse-off cosmetics since 2018 deliberately added to products like cosmetics and industrial abrasives.
+They come from two sources: the gradual breakdown of larger plastics (packaging, textiles, tires, paint) and microbeadsTiny plastic spheres once added to cosmetics, exfoliating scrubs, and industrial cleaning products — banned in UK rinse-off cosmetics from January 2018 deliberately added to products like cosmetics and industrial abrasives.

 Particles smaller than 1 micrometer are classified as nanoplasticsPlastic particles smaller than 1 micrometer — small enough to penetrate individual cells, cross the blood-brain barrier, and enter the bloodstream through the intestinal wall.
 The distinction matters because nanoplastics can cross biological barriers that block larger particles: cell membranes, the intestinal wall, the blood-brain barrierThe tightly packed layer of cells lining brain blood vessels that controls what enters from the bloodstream — highly selective, but permeable to nanoplastics.
 The dominant polymers are polyethylenePE — the plastic in grocery bags, cling film, and food packaging; the most commonly detected polymer in human tissue (grocery bags, packaging), polypropylene (food containers), PETPolyethylene terephthalate — the plastic in water bottles and polyester clothing (water bottles, polyester clothing), and polystyrene (takeaway containers).
 Global plastic production exceeded 400 million tonnes in 2024 — roughly the weight of every person alive in .
 Less than 10% is recycled.